chznsy/ibelieveicanfly/README.md

 # ibelieveicanfly
-learn simple anatomy of complicated terms with zenn! accuracy not guaranteed.
+learn simple anatomy of foreign terms with zenn! accuracy not guaranteed.
-Supercalifragilisticexpialidocious.
-Ah yes.
-A beautiful word if I do say so myself.
-Muaks, perfection.